agilebits/onepassword-utilities/lastpass_to_1p4/README.md

 # Importing LastPass Data into 1Password

-The script lastpass_to_1p4.pl will convert a LastPass CSV text file export into a 1PIF format that can be imported into 1Password 4 for Mac or Windows.
+The script lastpass_to_1p4.pl will convert a LastPass CSV text file export into a 1PIF format that can be imported into 1Password for Mac or Windows.
+1Password 5 for Mac includes a much-improved built-in LastPass importer, so please use that instead of this script if you are using 1Password 5.

 ## Requirements